maxh/maxheinritz.com/_posts/2022-05-29-dates-and-times.md

 - Always includes the Z at the end indicating UTC offset of 0.
 - Persist with PostgreSQL’s timestamp(3) type.

-### Iso8601Date
+### FloatingDate

-- A wall time date.
+- A floating date, unanchored to a specific time zone or offset.
 - Example: `2022-04-23` (string)
 - UTC offset is always undefined.
 Could be paired with time zone; see below.
 - Usage: domain-specific dates like pick up dates, invoice issue dates.
 - Persist as date- or string-type column in PostgreSQL.

-### Iso8601DateTime
+### FloatingDateTime

-- A point in wall time with millisecond resolution.
+- A floating date and time with millisecond resolution, unanchored to a specific time zone or offset.
 - Example: `2022-05-23T06:00:00.123` (string)
 - UTC offset is always undefined (i.e. no `Z`).
 Could be paired with time zone; see below.
 - Usage: domain-specific date times.
 For example, delivery appointment window for a warehouse could be represented with two of these (9am to 11am on May 5th 2021).
 - Persist as timestamp- or string-typed column in PostgreSQL.

-### ZonedDate
+### WallDate

-- A wall time date, paired with a time zone.
+- A wall time date.
-- Example: `{ date: '2022-04-23', timeZone: 'America/Chicago' }` (object)
+- Example: `2022-04-23|America/Chicago`
 - UTC offset can be computed via IANA table lookup.
-- Prefer to store as two separate DB columns.
-(Postgres dates do not allow for time zones.)
+- Serialize and persist as a single string for ease-of-use.

-### ZonedDateTime
+### WallDateTime

-- A point in wall time with millisecond resolution, paired with a time zone.
+- A point in wall time with millisecond resolution.
-- Example: `{ dateTime: '2022-05-23T06:00:00.000', timeZone: 'America/Chicago' }` (object)
+- Example: `2022-05-23T06:00:00.000|America/Chicago`
 - UTC offset can be computed via IANA table lookup.
-- Prefer to store as two separate DB columns.
-(For consistency with zoned dates.)
+- Serialize and persist as a single string for ease-of-use.

 ## IANA database